 We’ll regularly assess your network so that we can identify and take care of vulnerabilities before they’re found and exploited by cybercriminals.

 Sysoft does more than just cut IT costs and prevent disaster.

-Yes, cutting IT costs is a valuable service, but it’s not like your IT budget was the biggest slice of your overall budget in the first place.
+Yes, cutting IT cost is a valuable service, but it’s not like your IT budget was the biggest slice of your overall budget in the first place.
 No, what is most likely the biggest slice are the wages and benefits you’ve investing in your employees.

 Preventative maintenance will allow you to get more value out of that investment.

 Sysoft will keep track of your equipment to make sure outdated hardware gets replaced before it fails and burdens your business with downtime.
-Also, even when hardware isn’t in danger it gets our attention, as we keep tweaking everything until it’s all running at optimal performance levels.
+Also, even when the hardware isn’t in danger it gets our attention, as we keep tweaking everything until it’s all running at optimal performance levels.

 Maintaining and optimizing your hardware is important, and doing the same to your software is important as well.

 You probably rely on software like QuickBooks or Peachtree for accounting and Raiser’s Edge or something similar for tracking donations and managing your fundraising relationships.
 We’re familiar with these programs and more, and we’ll make sure that everything is kept up to date and patched and that your employees always have the tools they need.